Modeling Inter-Class and Intra-Class Constraints in Novel Class Discovery: Experiments

-In Table~\ref{SOTA_aware}, we report the average clustering accuracy (\ie, ACC) of all methods on the training split of the unlabelled set, using a task-aware evaluation protocol (commonly used in the literature).
+In~\cref{SOTA_aware}, we report the average clustering accuracy (\ie, ACC) of all methods on the training split of the unlabelled set, using a task-aware evaluation protocol (commonly used in the literature).
 As we can see, our proposed method outperforms the current works on all benchmarks.
-In particular, our method surpasses the latest ComEx by a significant margin, such as, gaining $5.5\%$ improvement on CIFAR10 and $12.5\%$ improvement on CIFAR100-50, respectively.
-Compared with the reproduced UNOv2, our method still has a certain improvement, \ie, about $5.8\%$ improvement on CIFAR10, $2\%$ improvement on CIFAR100-20, $3.6\%$ improvement on CIFAR100-50 and $1.2\%$ improvement on ImageNet.
+In particular, our method surpasses the latest ComEx by a significant margin, such as, gaining $5.5\%$ improvements on CIFAR10 and $12.4\%$ improvements on CIFAR100-50, respectively.
+Compared with the reproduced UNOv2, our method still has a certain improvement, \ie, about $5.8\%$ improvements on CIFAR10, $1.9\%$ improvements on CIFAR100-20, $3.5\%$ improvements on CIFAR100-50 and $1.2\%$ improvements on ImageNet.
 Note that the standard deviations of our method are also smaller than the previous works, indicating that the proposed method does well in stability.

-We also care about the performance on test split of the labelled and unlabelled sets with a task-agnostic evaluation protocol and report the results in terms of the classification accuracy and clustering accuracy in Table~\ref{SOTA_agnostic}.
+We also care about the performance on test split of the labelled and unlabelled sets with a task-agnostic evaluation protocol and report the results in terms of the classification accuracy and clustering accuracy in~\cref{SOTA_agnostic}.
 As seen, our method outperforms the state-of-the-art methods on both labelled and unlabelled test set of all benchmarks except for CIFAR100-50, which successfully demonstrate its effectiveness and robustness.
-Specifically, for CIFAR10 and CIFAR100-20, our method is not only superior to the related works on the labelled set, but also obtains greater performance improvements on the unlabelled set, achieving the excellent comprehensive results.
-Moreover, for CIFAR100-50, our method is very close to the latest ComEx on the labelled subset (\ie, with only $0.1\%$ difference) and gains considerable improvements over ComEx on the unlabelled classes by $3.7\%$.
-Therefore, the results compared with the current state-of-the-art methods in Table~\ref{SOTA_aware} and Table~\ref{SOTA_agnostic} show that the proposed inter-class and intra-class sKLDs indeed help to discriminate labelled points from unlabelled ones in the embedding space, both of which are simple yet effective.
+Specifically, for CIFAR10 and CIFAR100-20, our method not only is superior to the related works on the labelled set, but also obtains greater performance improvements on the unlabelled set, achieving the excellent comprehensive results.
+Moreover, for CIFAR100-50, our method is very close to the latest ComEx on the labelled subset (\ie, with only $0.2\%$ difference) and gains considerable improvements over ComEx on the unlabelled classes by $7.5\%$.
+Therefore, the results compared with the current state-of-the-art methods in~\cref{SOTA_aware} and~\cref{SOTA_agnostic} show that the proposed inter- and intra-class sKLDs indeed help to discriminate labelled points from unlabelled ones in the embedding space, both of which are simple yet effective.